-If you need any help, you can find full-time assistance on reception or in the office.
+If you need any help, you can find full-time assistance from the staff in the office. .
 We can help you with any letters you need or any concerns or worries you may have.
 We love getting to know our students so don't be shy, come and speak to us.
 We are happy to help you!